travisghansen/hass-opnsense/README.md

 ## OPNsense

+The official recommendation is that the service user to be created has the admin role.

-- Create a new user or choose an existing user, and create an API key associated to to that user.
+- Create a new admin role user (or choose an existing admin user), and create an API key associated to the user.
 When creating the API key, `OPNsense` will push the API file containing the API key and API secret to your browser, you'll find it in the download folder.
-- If using a non `admin` user account, ensure the user has the following privileges:
+- If you don't want to user an `admin` user account, you can try assigning the following privileges, but this is not guaranteed to work and could lead to potential issues, so we still recommend using an admin user:
   - `Dashboard (all)`
   - `Lobby: Login / Logout / Dashboard`
   - `Status: Interfaces`